 Address: Narendra Bhawan, Karni Nagar, Gandhi Colony, Bikaner 334001, Rajasthan (India); Contact: +91-7827-151 151, email: firstname.lastname@example.org

 How to get there: The best way is by train.
 You can take the overnight trains from Delhi.
 We took the Dee Bkn S F Ex – 12457 which leaves from Sarai Rohilla station at 23:35 and reaches Bikaner at 7:10 the next morning.
 The hotel arranges a pick-up and sends a SMS with the details.
-Else, the nearest airport is at Jodhpur and then drive to Bikaner.
+There are flights from Delhi to Bikaner.